A Place of One's Own

-A Place of One's Own is a 1945 British film directed by Bernard Knowles.
-An atmospheric ghost story based on the 1940 novel of the same title by Osbert Sitwell, it stars James Mason, Barbara Mullen, Margaret Lockwood, Dennis Price and Dulcie Gray.
-Mason and Mullen are artificially aged to play the old couple.
-It was one of the cycle of Gainsborough melodramas.
+A Place of One's Own is a 1945 British film directed by Bernard Knowles and starringJames Mason, Barbara Mullen, Margaret Lockwood, Dennis Price and Dulcie Gray.
+It was written by Brock Williams based on the 1940 novel of the same title by Osbert Sitwell, and was one of the cycle of Gainsborough melodramas.
+The film was not released in the US until 1949.

 Plot

 The Smedhursts, newly retired, buy Bellingham House, which has been vacant for over 40 years and is rumoured to be haunted by the previous owner, Elizabeth, who is widely believed to have been murdered by her guardians.
 Mrs Smedhurst employs a young lady, Annette, as a companion.
 Annette becomes haunted by Elizabeth, who is waiting for her lover, Dr Marsham.
 Mr Smedhurst asks the police to find Dr Marsham, and he comes to visit Annette/Elizabeth.
 The next morning, everyone in the house feels "lighter" and Annette wakes up recovered.
 A local policeman arrives and announces that Dr Marsham has been found but will not be able to visit as he has died...